alicjamusial/meteo-station-3d-print/README.md

 - `LayerTop.stl` - top part of the Stevenson cage.

 **Other stuff that you need:**
-- access to 3D printer to print it (I used Ender 5 Pro with white ABS filament),
+- access to 3D printer to print it (I used Ender 5 Pro with white ABS and PLA filament),
 - a slicer (I used Ultimaker Cura),
 - screwed spacer sleeves to connect all elements of Stevenson cage together.